oVirt/ovirt-engine-sdk-java/sdk/README.md

 Most of the source code of the Java SDK is automatically generated from the metadata provided by the oVirt Engine artifacts.
-The code generator is a Java program that resides in the `ovirt-engine-sdk-java-codegen` directory.
+The code generator is a Java program that resides in the `generator` directory.
 In order to use it you will need first to build it, using Maven:

-    $ cd ../ovirt-engine-sdk-java-codegen
+    $ cd ../generator
     $ mvn clean install

 Then you will need to place the files containing the XML schema of entities and